 Like most workhouses, Witney had to deal with a steady stream of passing vagrants or "trampers".
 What they were to expect was clearly spelt out in this sign.

-Like a number of other such establishments, Witney workhouse was using to house prisoners of war during World War One.
-After 1930, the workhouse became a Public Assistance Institution, then in 1940 the engineering firm of Crawford Collets moved in.
+Like a number of other such establishments, Witney workhouse was used to house prisoners of war during the First World War.
+It appears never to have re-opened after the war.
+In 1940, the engineering firm of Crawford Collets moved in.
 The company turned over the chapel for use as the works canteen.

 The majority of the workhouse building was demolished in 1979 and replaced by modern buildings.
 Redevelopment of the site for housing began in 2004, with the chapel and entrance block being preserved.